thenosewizard/P2Blog/_posts/2020-01-26-generateYelp.markdown

 # Generation of text

-I played around with one restaurent's reviews today.
+I played around with one restaurant's reviews today.
 The name of which is "Secret Pizza".
 I ran the model for around 10 epochs and these are the results

 ## Result type - not ambitious (3 reviews generated)